xieyongliang/all-in-one-ai/docs/deployment.md

 ###  Get source code

 Contact your corresponding Amazon AWS Account BD/SA or email to yonglxie@amazon.com to get the source code.

+You may run the following commands to clone or update all-in-one-ai source tree.

+    git clone --recurse-submodules -j8 [git-repo] [path-to-all-in-one-ai]

+    git pull --recurse-submodules -j8

-###  Build and deploy
+###  Build all-in-one-ai

-    Run the following commands to package python codes and build docker image for web portal and then upload assets to S3 and push docker image to ECR which region is the same AWS region as where CloudFormation stack.
+Change directory to [path-to-all-in-one-ai]/deployment and run the following commands to package python codes and build docker image for web portal and then upload assets to S3 and push docker image to ECR which region is the same AWS region as where CloudFormation stack.
 It will may take 15-30 minutes.
 Parameters s3uri and aws-region are mandatory while parameter algorithm is optional to specify which algorithm will be built-in and if it is not presented, all of algorithms will be built-in.

+    cd [path-to-all-in-one-ai]/deployment

-    Usage: ./build_and_deploy.sh [s3uri] [aws-region] [algorithm]
+    ./build_and_deploy.sh [s3uri] [aws-region] [algorithm]

 ###  Various deployment options
 1. Option 1 – web portal with HTTP access